-In recent years, positive psychology has emerged as the scientific study of the emotions, traits, and relationships that promote the capacity to flourish and serve to buffer the negative effects of difficulties often experienced in life (Seligman & Csikszentmihalyi, 2000).
-Furthermore, this work has identified 24 strengths of character that help young people thrive and are associated with socially desired outcomes such as academic achievement, attendance, athletic achievement, goal attainment, leadership, tolerance, kindness and pro-social behaviors, to name a few (Park & Peterson, 2009).
+Positive psychology is the scientific study of the emotions, traits, and relationships that promote the capacity to flourish and serve to buffer the negative effects of difficulties often experienced in life (Seligman & Csikszentmihalyi, 2000).
+This work has identified 24 strengths of character that help young people thrive and are associated with socially desired outcomes such as academic achievement, attendance, athletic achievement, goal attainment, leadership, tolerance, kindness and pro-social behaviors, to name a few (Park & Peterson, 2009).
 These 24 strengths have now been studied in over 190 countries with 2.6 million participants (viacharacter.org).

-Interventions that target positive character development in youth now have a validated measurement application that can be used to promote well-being, especially among those who have experienced stress associated with trauma.
+In order to target positive character development in youths, a validated measurement application can be used that promotes well-being, especially among those who have experienced stress associated with trauma.
 The character strengths targeted for this assessment have been consistently shown to serve as a buffer to stress and serve as an important indicator of personal well-being (Park & Peterson, 2009).